John Hemming (politician): Early life and career

 Hemming was born in Birmingham.
-His father was an electrical contractor and his mother a supply teacher.
-He was educated at King Edward's School, Birmingham, where he won the Rickard Prize for Arithmetic and was a Scholar specialising in Theoretical, Atomic and Nuclear Physics at Magdalen College, Oxford, where he showed an early interest in politics, standing as the Liberal Party candidate for Secretary of the Oxford University Student Union.
+His father was an electrical contractor and his mother was a supply teacher.
+He was educated at King Edward's School, Birmingham, where he won the Rickard Prize for Arithmetic and was a Scholar specialising in Theoretical, Atomic, and Nuclear Physics at Magdalen College, Oxford, where he showed an early interest in politics, standing as the Liberal Party candidate for Secretary of the Oxford University Student Union.
 He was beaten into fourth place by the "Silly Party" candidate – the pet dog of the master of St Catherine's College, Oxford.

 Hemming is a director of JHC plc, a provider of software applications and related services for the financial industry.
 Its products include trading, asset management and settlement systems for brokers and investment managers.
 JHC made Hemming a millionaire by the age of 27, and the company had an annual turnover of £12 million by 2011.
 In 2009, Hemming was awarded the Systems in the City Lifetime Achievement Award for his work with the company.
 In 1997, Hemming also set up his own record company, Music Mercia International.

 Hemming was first elected to Birmingham City Council in 1990, in Acocks Green ward.
-He moved to the South Yardley ward following boundary changes in 2004, and was Leader of Birmingham City Council's Liberal Democrat Group.
-As a councillor he campaigned against election fraud, and in 2004 he drafted a petition which overturned the election of three Labour Party councillors in the ward of Aston.
+He moved to the South Yardley ward following boundary changes in 2004 and was Leader of Birmingham City Council's Liberal Democrat Group.
+As a councillor, he campaigned against election fraud, and in 2004 he drafted a petition which overturned the election of three Labour Party councillors in the ward of Aston.